 Geriatric Medicine Fellowship at UMMS-Baystate

-Interdisciplinary Training Provides a Variety of Approaches
+Team-based Training Models a Variety of Approaches

 You will experience a broad spectrum of approaches to caring for older adults, and have variety of choices when considering scholarly activities.

 Expanded Educational and Clinical Opportunities

-Our Acute Care for Elders (ACE) initiative
+Acute Care for Elders (ACE) Initiative

 Our ACE Unit is a care environment designed especially for people coping with the challenges of aging.
 The ACE model of care is in place in leading hospitals nationwide and there is a growing body of research showing its efficacy.
 Baystate Medical Center’s ACE Unit is one of only a handful operating in Massachusetts.